OcToRo39/ArduinoKB/README.md

 Python installed on PC
 Arduino IDE

+for setting up the project irl, ive provided a picture of what it looks like for me, it might not help a lot but should give u the idea of what the project would look like

 Steps to Installation:
 1. Open the sketch provided in Arduino IDE
 2. Flash the sketch once u have setup the project IRL